kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/cmd/localize/_index.md

 "delinked" locations of files.
 As long as this command preserves the delinked structure of `scope` in the localized copy, the copy will satisfy load requirements.

+### Feedback

+Please leave your feedback for this command under [the following issue](https://github.com/kubernetes-sigs/kustomize/issues/4996).